oo2smh/dotfiles/nvim/README.md

 - Keep it minimal
 - Try to use defaults when possible
 - Avoid using tabs, built-in-terminal
-  - Using both window manager, tmux, and this gets redundant
+  - Using a window manager, tmux, and nvim gets confusing

 # Things to Work On
 1. Insert mode persistence (<C-o>)